openstack/bifrost/doc/source/contributor/testenv.rst

 ``playbooks/test-bifrost.yaml`` to execute the remaining roles.
-Two additional roles are invoked by this playbook which enables Ansible to connect to the new nodes by adding them to the inventory, and then logging into the remote machine via the user's ssh host key.
+Two additional roles are invoked by this playbook which enables Ansible to connect to the new nodes by adding them to the inventory, and then logging into the remote machine via the user\'s ssh host key.
 Once that has successfully occurred, additional roles will unprovision the host(s) and delete them from ironic.